 - Clues in business records where the CRA is already conducting an audit.

-What to Expect From an Audit
+What to Expect from a GST/HST Audit

-CRA audits begin with a proposal letter outlining the scope of the audit, the period being audited, how long the audit will take, and what information will need to be provided for the auditor to perform the review.
-Occasionally, the CRA will send an information technology officer in advance of the audit, depending on the complexity of your computer system, to obtain electronic data for a more efficient audit.
+CRA GST/HST audits begin with a proposal letter outlining the scope of the audit, the period being audited, how long the audit will take, and what information will need to be provided for the auditor to perform the review.
+Occasionally, the CRA will send an information technology officer in advance of the audit, depending on the complexity of your computer system, to obtain electronic data for a more efficient GST/HST audit.

 The next step is usually a meeting between the auditor and your company’s representative at your location.
 In order to understand the income and expenses of your company, the auditor will ask many questions regarding the business and its operations.
 These questions are meant to help the CRA identify non-compliance risk areas.
 It is always best to involve your external accountants in this meeting to prevent unnecessary investigations.